LoyolaChicagoCode/iterators-scala/README.md

 # Running the benchmarks

 The benchmarks enable us to compare the performance of the imperative and functional implementations of the cumulative line length example.
+For example, you can run them like this:

+    sbt "Jmh / run -bm avgt -tu us -w 1 -wi 3 -r 1 -f 1 -t 1"

+To see what these options mean, run

+    sbt "Jmh / run -h"